Naweton/roll-a-dice/README.md

 # roll-a-dice
-Virtual Rice Roller for RPG
+Virtual Dice Roller for RPG

 This Python script simulates rolling dice for playing Dungeons and Dragons (D&D).
 It allows users to specify the number of dice to roll and the number of sides on each die.